cmahnke/ric-unknownartist/content/about/index.md

 *   Thanks to Simon for his work on the [original blog](http://ric-unknownartist.blogspot.com)
 *   Thanks to [Gerbrand Caspers](https://gerrie-thefriendlyghost.blogspot.com/) for his support and for encouraging me
 *   Thanks to [Wolfgang Barina](http://www.wolfgang-barina.de/) for some links he provided
+*   Thanks to Mark Strong of [Meibohm Fine Arts](http://meibohmfinearts.com/) for finding Ric and granting permission to use his text and images.

 My other blogs
 ==============